django-cms/django-cms/docs/contributing/code.rst

 **must** demonstrate the bug with a test to avoid regressions and to check that the fix works.

-We have `a Slack group <https://www.django-cms.org/slack>`_, our `django-cms-developers`_ email list, and of course the code reviews mechanism on GitHub - do use them.
+We have `a Slack group <https://www.django-cms.org/slack>`_, a `Discourse forum
+<https://discourse.django-cms.org>`_, and of course the code reviews mechanism on GitHub - do use them.

 .. _contributing_frontend: